-Learning Stream on Humanitarian Coordination: Alternative models for humanitarian coordination
+Learning Stream on Humanitarian Coordination: NGOs in government-led and refugee coordination contexts

 - Saavedra, L. & Knox-Clarke, P., “Working together in the field for effective humanitarian response,” ALNAP Background Paper for 30th ALNAP Annual Meeting, February 2015

 - REDLAC, “Guide for Governments 2011: How the international humanitarian system supports government disaster response,” Inter-Agency Working Group on Risk, Emergency and Disasters for Latin America and the Caribbean (REDLAC), 2011

 - UNHCR Geneva, “UNHCR Refugee Coordination Model: Adaptation of UNHCR’s refugee coordination in the context of the Transformative Agenda”, November 2013

 - UNHCR, "Refugee situations," UNHCR Emergency Handbook

 Head of Inter-Agency Coordination Service, Division of External Relations, UNHCR